Sylar007/CarePatron/README.md

 The project solution built using a Minimal API approach in organizing its code into projects.
 With the  Minimal API approach, its facilitate an API development using compact code syntax and help us develop a lightweight APIs quickly without much complexity.
-Apart from that, it also to serve a develop who is coming from different background for e.g backend using Node JS.
+Apart from that, it also to really help a developer who is coming from different background for e.g backend using Node JS.
 There are not much things to learn for them to get started.
-They no need to understand a more rigid architecture setup for e.g MVC and Web API
+They no need to understand a more rigid architecture setup for e.g MVC, Blazor and Web API

 **How to run test**
 - Open command prompt and go to Web project folder "CarePatron.Api"